pubkey/rxdb/docs-src/replication-graphql.md

 When you call `myCollection.syncGraphQL()` it returns a `RxGraphQLReplicationState` which can be used to subscribe to events, for debugging or other functions.

+#### .replicationDocId

+This is the id of the document used to track the replication state.
+This is a local document added to the collection.
+You can use this id to filter out this doc when subscribing to `update$` on the collection if needed.

 #### .isStopped()